 Jamie earned a B.S. in Communication Disorders at Southeast Missouri State University in 2014 and an M.A. in Speech-Language Pathology at St. Louis University in 2016.
 While in school, Jamie focused on assisting those effected by Autism Spectrum Disorder by raising awareness and acceptance and assisting individuals with pro-social activities.
 Since graduation Jamie has worked at ABC Pediatric Therapy providing speech and language therapy to children with a wide variety of needs.
 Her experience includes: Autism Spectrum Disorders (ASD), Pragmatic Disorder, Pervasive Developmental Disorder, Language Disorders, Articulation Disorders, Phonological Disorders, Cerebral Palsy, Down Syndrome, Hearing Impaired, Esophageal Speech and Electro-larynx therapy, Childhood Apraxia of Speech (CAS), Augmentative Alternative Communication (AAC), Voice and Resonance Disorders, Transgender Voice therapy, and Fluency Disorders (Stuttering).
 These varying experiences assist her in helping children of all ages to better communicate with others across environments.

-Christine earned her Doctorate in Physical Therapy from Saint Louis University in 2010.
-Before joining the team at ABC Pediatric Therapy, she worked in children’s homes providing home health and early intervention services.
-She also has acute care experience, from working once a month at Cardinal Glennon Children’s Hospital.
-She recently completed a service trip to Cuba in 2015 where she was able to help distribute and adjust 40 pediatric wheelchairs.
+Christine earned a BS in Exercise Science at Saint Louis University in 2008 and her Doctorate in Physical Therapy from Saint Louis University in 2010.
+Before joining the team at ABC Pediatric Therapy, she worked in children’s homes providing home health and early intervention PT services in St. Louis, MO.
+She also has acute care experience from Cardinal Glennon Children’s Hospital where she worked PRN.
 Christine has experience with children with developmental delay, torticollis, orthopedic conditions, cerebral palsy, Down Syndrome, stroke, muscular dystrophy, spina bifida, brachial plexus palsy, TBI, Autism Spectrum Disorder, and various genetic conditions.
 Christine enjoys the opportunity to work together with both family and other team members to accomplish a child’s goals and to help them reach their highest possible quality of life.
-She enjoys pediatrics because it allows her to turn therapy into play.
+Christine loves being a pediatric PT, a wife, and a mother to 2 beautiful children.

 After twelve years of serving the public as a police officer, Jamie wanted to pursue a career that would allow her to still care for others, but be available as a mom to her two young children.
 In 2018, Jamie earned her Physical Therapist Assistant degree, and following an internship in a local school system, she began treating patients in the Illinois public schools.
 Soon after, Jamie joined ABC Pediatric Therapy to assist in the growing physical therapy department.
 This blend of outpatient services and school-based experience has allowed Jamie to gain valuable experience in the pediatric area of physical therapy.
 Jamie brings both life experience and enthusiasm to the office.
 She has experience with many diagnoses, including toe walking, hypotonia, developmental delay, cerebral palsy, Autism Spectrum Disorder, and Down Syndrome, as well as generalized orthopedic conditions.
 Jamie love working with children and families because assisting a child in achieving a new skill is so rewarding.
 As a busy mother of two, Jamie strives to provide the same level of care and compassion that she would want for her own children.